WebHostingPad is cheap.

 Third, you will have to pay $14.95 annually to renew your domain name.
 Typically you can buy domain names for less than $10 these days on other websites.

 So this ‘additional’ future cost probably won’t pay for itself in a few year’s time.

 Like other web hosts, WebHostingPad will also help you transfer an existing site over to their services for free.

 ONLY if however, it’s less than 2GB (which is tiny).
-That’s the maximize size of an account eligible for free transfers, and it will NOT include email addresses, FTP accounts, sub domains or addon domains.
+That’s the maximum size of an account eligible for free transfers, and it will NOT include email addresses, FTP accounts, subdomains or addon domains.
 Instead, you’d have to recreate those within their control panel.

 ‘Free backups’ are yet another offer that some other web hosts will throw in for new customers.